thu-coai/EVA/README_en.md

 ├── latest_checkpointed_iteration.txt
 ```

-**Since BAAI institute is still evaluating EVA2.0 model checkpoint, it would take some time for its release.**
+**Since the BAAI institute is still evaluating the EVA2.0 model checkpoint, it would take some time for its release.**

 ## 3 Run the Code